-The system has been designed as an answer to the government’s 2016 zero carbon house building target.
+The system has been designed as an answer to the government’s 2050 zero carbon emissions target.

-The Zero Carbon Solution is scalable and economical, and can meet a home’s full annual heating and hot water requirements using just solar energy.
+The The system is scalable and economical, and can meet a home’s full annual heating and hot water requirements using just solar energy.

 The system consists of three core components: